-Pipeline and Bungaroo tracks to Stepping Stones Crossing is a 3.6km, grade 4 hike located in Garigal National Park, New South Wales.
-The hike should take around 1.5 hours to complete.
+Pipeline and Bungaroo tracks to Stepping Stones Crossing is a 3.6km, grade 4 hike in Garigal National Park, New South Wales.
+This hike typically takes 1.5 hours to complete.

 Leave suburbia behind as you follow Pipeline and Bungaroo tracks to Stepping Stones Crossing.
 Starting in St Ives on Sydney's upper north shore, this short walk comprises two adjoining tracks leading to Middle Harbour Creek.